Stronger-MAS: Multi-Agent Reinforcement Learning for Collaborative LLMs: Method

 \subsection{Algorithm Design: \algname}

 GRPO's advantage calculation (Eq.~\ref{Eq:GRPO_adv}) hinges on a fair comparison among all candidates within a group.
 This fairness is enforced by the reward mechanism itself.
-As illustrated in Fig.~\ref{fig:group_explain} (top), token-level scoring assigns credit to the generated response tokens (Reward Mask=1), while the prompt tokens receive no credit (Reward Mask=0).
+As illustrated in Fig.~\ref{fig:mas-overview} (top), token-level scoring assigns credit to the generated response tokens (Reward Mask=1), while the prompt tokens receive no credit (Reward Mask=0).
 Since the advantage is determined solely by the quality of the response, a valid and fair comparison is only possible when all responses in a group originate from an identical prompt.
 Consequently, single-agent LLM-RL methods\citep{wang2025ragen,Qian2025ToolRL,feng2025group} typically form groups by sampling multiple responses to the same question.

 In MAS, however, a ``prompt'' is not only a question description, but also embeds the role-specific context and cross-agent interaction history.
-For example, in code debugging (Fig.~\ref{fig:group_explain}, middle), the turn-2 refinement prompt already contains the turn-1 code, unit tests, and role-specific prompt format, so prompts differ across turns and roles.
-Thus, grouping by “same question'' no longer yields comparable samples.
-We therefore adopt agent-wise and turn-wise grouping: candidates share the same role and turn position, ensuring prompt identity for valid GRPO advantage comparisons.
+For example, in the code tasks depicted in Fig.~\ref{fig:mas-overview}~(a) , where the workflow entails a coder-tester loop: one agent synthesizing code and the other creating unit tests, and they iteratively refine the output until alignment (Fig.~\ref{fig:group_explain}, top), the turn-2 refinement prompt already contains the turn-1 code, unit tests, and role-specific prompt format, so prompts differ across turns and roles.
+We therefore adopt agent-wise and turn-wise grouping as a natural extension of tabular-wise group-normalized advantages in GiGPO~\citep{feng2025group} to the multi-agent setting: candidates share the same role and turn position, ensuring prompt identity for valid GRPO advantage comparisons.

 However, agent- and turn-wise grouping introduces a new question.
 If we follow the common parallel sampling used by prior agentic RL—sample $K$ full trajectories from the initial state/problem (Fig.~\ref{fig:group_explain}~(a), bottom), each group size $=1$ when $t>1$: no other sample shares the identical prompt.
 GRPO therefore eliminates its variance-reduction effect and yields unstable updates.
 To address these challenges, we develop \algname\, (see Alg.~\ref{alg:hatgrpo_mas}) with three key ideas: \emph{tree-structured sampling}, \emph{agent– and turn-wise grouping}, and \emph{agent-wise credit assignment}.